 Skip to content

-08 – Squats with Hands on Knees (Hiza o motte kusshin undō)
+08 – Squat with hands on the knees (Hiza o motte kusshin undō)

 Name